AmasiaNalbandian/MachineLearning/README.md

 To run the following code, you will need to have python installed.
 The specific version used for development was python 3.11.5.

 ### Installing Packages
-All the required packages are places in the folder called `requirements.txt`.
+All the required packages are placed in the folder called `requirements.txt`.

 To install all packages run the following:
 ```